Harvard scholars on life, death, legacy of Martin Luther King Jr.

 “I would imagine he may also be surprised at how he has been embraced by so many different segments of society, for their own purposes,” she added, and “by the pace of social changes — the women’s movement, the movement for LGBTQ rights.
 And [that] the issue of race is not just a matter of black and white anymore.”

-And while much has changed for the better, Gordon-Reed said the economic advances King pressed for at the end of this life “have not come to fruition.”
+While much has changed for the better, Gordon-Reed said the economic advances King pressed for at the end of this life “have not come to fruition.”

 “All available evidence indicates that communities of color still lag behind in terms of wealth,” she said.
 “The legacies of slavery, segregation, and the commitment to white supremacy have not yet been overcome.
 In fact, the issue of inequality is not just about race.
 The situation of organized labor — the weakening of unions overall — would have surprised him, I think.
 He thought that unions, along with working-class people of all colors, could cooperate to strike a blow on behalf of all marginalized people.
 That does not seem to be on the horizon.”